Social change responsible for the death of Club 18-30

 The cultural experience is paramount.

-Already Thomas Cook, which is one of the world’s first holiday companies – its history rooted in the late 1800s in the time of the Grand Tour – has started re-branding its Club 18-30s sites to make them more attractive to a more culturally discerning guest.
+Already Thomas Cook, which is one of the world’s first holiday companies – its history rooted in the late 1800s in the time of the Grand Tour – has started re-branding its Club 18-30s sites.
+The plan is to make them more attractive to a more culturally discerning guest.
 And with its strong brand heritage it could do well.

 However, in the heydays of Club 18-30 it achieved over 100,000 bookings a year and to return to this kind of volume more than just a make-over is required.